desa35/Ranker/README.md

 Future Updates will feature:

-* An undo option to revert your most recent choice
+* An undo option to revert your most recent choice (Available with v0.2)
 * Alternative point distribution algorithms
 * Merging of several rankings into one